Isaiah 10:17 “So the Light of Israel will be for a fire, And his Holy One for a flame; It will burn and devour His thorns and his briers in one day.”

 Then I will turn My hand against the little ones.

-And it shall come to pass in all the land,”
+And it shall come to pass in all the land, Says the Lord,

-The refining power of God extends not only into His people but the elements will be purified as well.
+The refining power of God extends not only through His people but the elements of Earth will be purified as well.

 2 Peter 3:10 “But the day of the Lord will come as a thief in the night, in which the heavens will pass away with a great noise, and the elements will melt with fervent heat; both the earth and the works that are in it will be burned up.”

-All that we know now will be gone, all that will come will be made new.
+All that we know now will be gone, all that is left will be made new.

 When the Lord returns nothing will be able to stand before Him.